 All things are most useful in an organization.
 And for straightforward to use on mobile, it offers the phone to access an organization’s information on a server via Microsoft Exchange.
 So to get access to email, Contacts, Calendar, and tasks as well as you running offline on your iPhone.
 You will have to set up Exchange Email on your Apple iPhone.

-In this thread, you will get the complete process to Configure Exchange account on the latest iOS running device.
+In this thread, you will get the complete process to Configure an Exchange account on the latest iOS running device.

 How to Set Exchange ActiveSync as a Default Mail Account

-- Go to Settings App
+- Go to the Settings App

 - Scroll down the screen tap Default Account